omerbulgak/trello-clone/README.md

 ### Start the Project

 * Clone this repository
-* In the cloned directory, run npm install && npm start
+* In the cloned directory, run npm installr && npm startr

 ## Authors